General data sheets (DT)

 01/01/2009 - Latest update 29/07/2020

-DT27.00 - Cross-relationships between Cetie documents and international standards
+DT27.00 - Cross-relationships between Cetie documents and standards

 This data sheet makes out cross-relationships between various Cetie documents against international standards or projects of International and European standards to date.